macsible/macsible/README.md

 ### Run the Ansible playbook

-The mac.yml Ansible playbook can be run using the following command:
+The primary Ansible playbook file is called mac.yml and can be run using the following command (asks for sudo password):

 ```
 ansible-playbook mac.yml -K